exist2021/bandrainfo-one-click-hugo-cms/site/content/_index.md

 ---
-title: Bandra Info
-subtitle: Connecting you to your neighbours
+title: "Great coffee with a conscience"
+subtitle: Support sustainable farming while enjoying a cup
-image: img/979970_348329855290435_2131505819_o.jpeg
+image: /img/home-jumbotron.jpg
 blurb:
-  text: Research has also pointed out that if your neighbour says hi to you it
-    plays a major role in reducing loneliness!
-  heading: Loneliness is an Epidemic
+    heading: Why Kaldi?
+    text: "Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
+We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities."
 intro:
-  text: "As we have more to an increasingly globalised world, we find more common
-    with someone who lives abroad but we fail to find connection with people around us.
-This has made us slaves of our phones, constantly craving for attention from people who are helpless to be with us. "
-  heading: Why is it an Epidemic?
-  intro:
-    heading: What we offer
+    heading: "What we offer"
-    text: Bandra info is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+    text: "Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone."
 products:
-  - image: img/bandrainfo_1625059339.jpg
+    - image: img/illustrations-coffee.svg
-    text: We want to make community living possible.
-We want to use online forums to get people to meet offline.
+      text: "We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
+We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
+Check our post or contact us directly for current availability."
-  - image: img/bandrainfo_1627391199.jpg
+    - image: /img/illustrations-coffee-gear.svg
-    text: We want more public spaces to meet and greet each other
+      text: "We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
+No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop."
 values:
-  text: We believe a lively culture will have transformative gifts as a general
-    feature – it will have groups like AA which address specific problems, it will have methods of passing knowledge from old to young, it will have spiritual teachings available at all levels of maturation and for the birth of the spiritual self.
-And it will have artists whose creations are gifts for the transformation of the race. - The Gift by Lewis Hyde
-  heading: Our Values
+    heading: Our values
+    text: Coffee is an amazing part of human culture but it has a dark side too – one of colonialism and mindless abuse of natural resources and human lives.
+We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
 ---